More Options for Printing Documents

 Example uses include:

 - The print job could be lost when the printer runs out of paper.
 Because INTELLIscribe saves a copy of each print job, data is no longer lost.

 - If the print server does not support a number of copies, you could use INTELLIscribe to reprint your document, giving you 2 copies.

 An easy-to-use Wizard guides users through the steps of configuring INTELLIscribe.
 Therefore, INTELLIscribe can be up and running in a matter of minutes.

 The Virtual Printer Port Wizard guides users through creating and configuring a virtual printer port.
 This Wizard can run either from the INTELLIscribe user interface or the Windows Print Manager during the Windows Add Printer Wizard.

 Faster Printing Speed

 Printing speed has been improved again.
 INTELLIscribe is significantly faster for large files, and all job sizes should see an increase in speed.
 Current users have confirmed this; one reported that a print job that previously took over three hours was completed in fifteen minutes, with no other changes to the network or other processing.

 The INTELLIscribe user interface lets users view on-screen status information about various queues, jobs, and destinations.

 Users can edit the queue properties or delete a queue from the Queues window.
 A popup menu provides easy access to these features, or simply double-click the queue to update the configuration.

 The print job windows display data for each print job.
 Users can view the job name, spooling status, and scheduled and completed times if applicable.
-Additionally, there is right-click menu support for each job.
+Additionally, there is a right-click menu support for each job.
 From here, you may cancel printing, delete the job, reprint the job if it has already completed printing, or open the job properties to see additional information.

 In the Destination window, users can view destination information such as the number of jobs printed to that destination and its current state.
 You can also query the destination for further information.